 NIDA welcomes applications from international students for enrolment in the Bachelor of Fine Arts and Master of Fine Arts courses.

-International applicants are required to attend an audition or interview in Australia, although for non-Acting courses an interview may be available through Skype or similar.
+International applicants are required to attend an audition or interview in Australia, although for non-Acting courses a video interview option may be available.

 Auditions and interviews are held in November and early December each year.
-Check the applications pages after 1 July for more information on dates and places for auditions and interviews.
+Check the course pages from 2 July for more information on application requirements, and the dates and locations of auditions and interviews.

 For information on the grounds on which a student's enrolment may be deferred, suspended or cancelled, please refer to NIDA Student Policies.